Get a demo of Culture Amp

 How does Entertainment and Recreation APAC compare?

-People in Entertainment & Recreation APAC were much more positive than average regarding Inclusion.
+People in Entertainment & Recreation APAC were much more positive than average regarding Social Connection and Inclusion.

-On the lower side, people in Entertainment & Recreation APAC had much lower favorable scores than average in Company Performance and Learning & Development.
+On the lower side, people in Entertainment & Recreation APAC had much lower favorable scores than average in Service & Quality Focus, Leadership, and Learning & Development.

-People working in Entertainment & Recreation APAC are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Entertainment & Recreation APAC are less engaged than Finance United States, Financial Services Asia, Construction North America, and Indonesia 1000+.
+People working in Entertainment & Recreation APAC are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Entertainment & Recreation APAC are less engaged than Professional Services United States, Computer & Network Security, Professional Services Southeast Asia, and East Asia (200-500).

 The highest scoring question for Entertainment & Recreation APAC had 89% of people agreeing that they are able to arrange time out from work when they need to (+2% compared to overall) while they were generally most positive about Inclusion.

-People in Entertainment & Recreation APAC were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 21% of people disagreeing (+4% above average).
+People in Entertainment & Recreation APAC were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 28% of people disagreeing (+5% above average).

 How long do people stay?